 Frequently Asked Questions

-Students develop independent projects, take short classes, and complete two internships all in the efforts to show proficiency toward learning targets called Performance Indicators within each content area (mathematics, science, social studies, language arts, and electives).
-Once a student has shown proficiency in enough learning targets, they earn that .5 credit for that course.
+Students develop independent projects, take short classes, and complete 4 internships all in the efforts to show proficiency toward learning targets called Performance Indicators within each content area (mathematics, science, social studies, language arts, and electives).
+Once a student has shown proficiency in enough learning targets, they earn credits.

 Tuesday and Thursday consists of students going to an internship site of their choosing to acquire real-world skills working with a business or non profit organization.
 Again, this is fully customized for each student, from the site they are at to what their exact schedule looks like during both of those days.
 Students not in internship on these days come to school and work on their independent projects.

-The school at full capacity has 95 students.
-We do have a ratio of 19:1 for each advisory.
-Once advisories are full, we do not put more students in them.
+We currently have about 80 students.
+We do have a ratio of no more than 19:1 for each advisory.
+Once advisories are full, we do not place more students in them.